JonathanBonnaud/tensorflow-image-classifier/README.md

 - Try other hyperparameters to optimize the accuracy.

 ## Notes
+- __The task is not trivial as we must work with a small dataset (some of the classes has less than 20 images).
+We must be careful with overfitting__.
-There are some errors in the csv file, for the last two decor (iznik, neglyubka) both pattern and product have type_label = 1.
+- There are some errors in the csv file, for the last two decor (iznik, neglyubka) both pattern and product have type_label = 1.